 - The computing environment is constantly evolving, as new products are introduced or upgraded and others become obsolete.
 Services change as the number and needs of users change.

-- The Information Technology Unit disseminates information in a variety of ways, including News announcements, bulletin board postings, FAQ files, Tip Sheets, and workshops.
-Users are responsible for staying informed about changes in the computing environment
+- The Office of Information Technology disseminates information in a variety of ways, including News announcements, bulletin board postings, FAQ files, Tip Sheets, and workshops.
+Users are responsible for staying informed about changes in the computing environment.